Babies under 18 months often don’t need much in the way of entertainment besides a food source, maybe a pacifier and some mommy or daddy snuggles.

 4. Busy Books

-Busy Books have pages with quiet, sensory types of activities kids can do in a variety of settings (think: buttons, felt shape sorting, counting games, etc.).
+Busy Books have pages with quiet, sensory types of activities kids can do in a variety of settings (think: buttons, felt shape sorting, counting games and the like).
 These can be elaborate DIY projects for aspiring Pinterest moms or dads, or you can make it easy by ordering one (even personalized) on Amazon.

 Liz Jeneault, vice president of marketing for Faveable, used to always pack this item when flying with her daughter across the country from Texas to the East Coast to visit family.
 “Inside the book there are areas where baby can try to button a shirt, learn shapes and grab hold of them and even tie a shoe.
 All the pieces are tethered, so you don’t have to worry about them falling on the airplane floor,” she said.

 5. Puffy Stickers

 Babies and toddlers have simple needs and wants (the entertainment factor of the safety pamphlet is the truth).
 One mom recommended bringing something as simple as a bag of cotton balls and a bottle to stuff them in.

 Want to keep it simple, but a bit more fun?
 Invest in some Puffy Stickers, a “fan favorite” of Kelli Finelli’s kids after they were about a year old.
 “They can play with the different animal shapes and stick them all over the plane window or tray table without getting stuck or leaving a sticky residue,” says Finelli, marketing and public relations strategist for The Tour Guy.

 For all of our latest advancements in gadget-driven electronic entertainment, babies still can’t resist a good lift-the-flap book (Eric Hill’s “Where’s Spot?” has been a bestseller since it was first published in 1980).